tadashi0713/circleci-demo-android/README.md

 * Use [Context](https://circleci.com/docs/2.0/contexts/) for storing secrets(this time token for Firebase) for across projects.
 * Upload test results & visualize in [Test Insights](https://circleci.com/docs/2.0/insights-tests/).

-Getting Started
+Test splitting and parallelism of Android UITests(Espresso) using Android Emulators on CircleCI
 ---------------

-This demo includes UITests(Espresso), which need to be run on Android devices or emulators.
+This demo includes UITests(Espresso), which need to be run on either Android devices or emulators.

+I added sleep(`Thread.sleep()`) on purpose randomly to make each tests execution time sparsely.

 ```kt
 class GardenActivity3Test {